-As described in the Line Cycle Active Energy Accumulation Mode section, in line cycle energy accumulation mode, the energy accumulation can be synchronized to the voltage channel zero crossings allowing apparent energy to be accumulated over an integral number of half line cycles.
-In this mode, the ADE7854/ADE7858/ADE7868/ADE7878transfer the apparent energy accumulated in the 32-bit internal accumulation registers into the xVAHR registers after an integral number of line cycles, as shown in Figure 74.
-The number of half line cycles is specified in the LINECYC register.
+In line cycle energy accumulation mode, it is possible to synchronize the energy accumulation to the voltage channel zero crossings, allowing apparent energy to be accumulated over an integral number of half line cycles (see the Line Cycle Active Energy Accumulation Mode section).
+In this mode, the ADE7854A/ADE7858A/ADE7868A/ADE7878A transfer the apparent energy accumulated in the 32-bit internal accumulation registers into the xVAHR registers after an integral number of line cycles, as shown in Figure 77.
+The LINECYC register specifies the number of half line cycles.

-Figure 74.
+Figure 77.
 Line Cycle Apparent Energy Accumulation Mode